bryaneadams/myblog/content/post/2019-10-16-cnn-with-keras.md

 ### Reshape the data

-For example, we know that the images are all pre-aligned (e.g. each image only contains a hand-drawn digit), that the images all have the same square size of `28 × 28` pixels, and that the images are grayscale.
+For example, we know that the images are all pre-aligned (e.g. each image only contains a hand-drawn digit), that the images all have the same square size of `28 × 28` pixels, and that the images are gray scale.

 Therefore, we can load the images and reshape the data arrays to have a single color channel.